eddelbuettel/linl/README.md

 to create a first draft of a new `myletter.Rmd`.

-But as it isn't yet on CrAN, depspite as of now four days and counting in incoming (which is beyond absurd given the package), you can also install it from the [ghrr drat repo](https://ghrr.github.io/drat/) via one additional line as in
+But as it isn't yet on CrAN, despite as of now four days and counting in incoming (which is beyond absurd given the package), you can also install it from the [ghrr drat repo](https://ghrr.github.io/drat/) via one additional line as in